-An insurance contract is derecognized when the rights and obligations relating to the contract are extinguished, whether they have been discharged, cancelled or expired.
+An insurance contract is derecognized when it is extinguished, whether because the rights and obligations relating to the contract have expired, are discharged or are cancelled.
 On derecognizion of a contract from within a group of contracts not measured under the PAA, the fulfilment cash flows allocated to the group are reduced by derecognizing the present value of the future cash flows and risk adjustment for non-financial risk that relate to the rights and obligations.
 The CSM of the group is then adjusted for the change in the fulfilment cash flows, except for changes allocated to a loss component.
 The number of coverage units for the expected remaining services is adjusted to reflect the coverage units derecognized from the group.